bat/bat/doc/manual/readme.md

 but that doesn't look good.
 Rather define a HTML structure and style it with css

+doxygen does this in its own documentation.
+Let's see if we can find out how.
+Perhapse use `@htmlonly`, see below.

 ### images

 From inkscape, export to png for html output with